We are social beings.

-The human being needs others to survive since birth, and this makes cooperation and teamwork something that is within our nature.
+The human being needs social interactions to survive, making cooperation and teamwork something within our nature.
 If we are not with others, if we do not work together, if we do not help each other, we do not survive.

 Values such as empathy and kindness ensure our survival and future success in our lives.